Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Bott Sequence, Invariance and Localization

 \begin{proof} By a theorem of Thomason \cite[1.9.8]{TT}, the functor $G$ induces an equivalence of $K$-theory spectra.
 By Proposition \ref{prop:NegGWistriangularW} and Corollary \ref{cor:BalmerWnismyWn}, the maps $GW_i^{[n]}(G)$ are isomorphisms for all $n, i \in \Z$ with $i<0$.
 This finishes the proof in view of Lemma \ref{lem:KaroubiInd}. \end{proof}

 Call a sequence $\T_0 \to \T_1 \to \T_2$ of triangulated categories {\em exact} if the composition is trivial, the functor $\T_0 \to \T_1$ makes $\T_0$ into an epaisse subcategory of $\T_1$ (that is, a full subcategory which is closed under direct factors) and the induced functor from the Verdier quotient $\T_1/\T_0$ to $\T_2$ is an equivalence.
 Call a sequence $\scA_0 \to \scA_1 \to \scA_2$ of dg categories with weak equivalences and duality {\em quasi-exact} if the associated sequence $\T\scA_0 \to \T\scA_1 \to \T\scA_2$ of triangulated categories is exact.
+An exact dg functor $(\A,w) \to (\B,v)$ of dg-categories with weak equivalences is called {\em quasi-equivalence} if the induced triangle functor $\T(\A,w) \to \T(\B,v)$ is an equivalence.

 \begin{theorem}[Localization for $GW$] Let $(\scA_0,w) \to (\scA_1,w) \to (\scA_2,w)$ be a quasi-exact sequence of dg categories with weak equivalences and duality.
 Assume that $\frac{1}{2}\in \scA_0,\scA_1,\scA_2$.
 Then the commutative square of Grothendieck-Witt spectra